 The Tiber river crosses Rome from north to south.
-Legend says that the founders of Rome, Remus and Romulus, were put in a basket that was placed on the Tiber.
-The river has long been the main source for Rome and of the many fountains Rome.
+Legend says that the founders of Rome, Remus, and Romulus, were put in a basket that was placed on the Tiber.
+The river has long been the main source for Rome and of the many fountains of Rome.
 It has also been used for bathing and fishing over the year.

 Here are 15 bridges in Rome you’ll want to cross.

 - 15 Bridges in Rome

 - 1. Pont Milvio

 - 2. Ponte Fabricio

 - 5. Ponte Sant’Angelo (St Angelo Bridge or Bridge of Angels)